malleable-systems/malleable.systems/content/catalog/_index.md

 menu: main
 ---

-This catalog highlights projects, people, groups, research, and other initiatives in the malleable software community.
+This catalog highlights projects, people, groups, research, discussions, and other initiatives in the malleable software community.
 It is our hope that bringing more awareness to these efforts will lead to greater collaboration and better systems for us all that support the [essential principles]({{< relref "../_index.md">}}) of malleability.

 If you know of people or projects that should be added, please